godfat/rib/README.md

 call stack for you.
 Colors, bottom up order, etc, if you're also using the corresponding plugins.

-Sometimes there are also too stack frames which we don't care about.
+Sometimes there are also too many stack frames which we don't care about.
 In this case, we could pass arguments to `Rib.caller` in order to filter against them.
 You could either pass: